oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

     </a>
 </p>

-Suitecloud Unit Testing allows you to use unit testing with [Jest](https://jestjs.io/) for your SDF projects.
+Suitecloud Unit Testing allows you to use unit testing with [Jest](https://jestjs.io/) for your SuiteCloud projects.

 ## Features
-- Provides a default configuration to run unit tests with Jest in SDF projects.
+- Provides a default configuration to run unit tests with Jest in SuiteCloud projects.
 - Supports unit testing for SuiteScript 2.X files.
 - Provides SuiteScript 2.X stubs for the following SuiteScript modules:
   - **N/http**